 A Bright Room Called Day by Tony Kushner - Southwark Playhouse Jul-Aug 2014

 D.E.M.
-Productions currently has several shows in development and is available for hire as General Manager for any range of projects.
+Productions currently has several shows in development and is available for hire as General Manager and Production Accountant for any range of projects.

 WINNER for Best Producer at the Off West End Theatre Awards 2016